 Visitors may have access to the FDU Libraries under special circumstances and upon explanation of research need and presentation of valid government-issued photo ID with advance notice.
 Visitors may use circulating and non-circulating materials in the Library only.
 Printing is not permitted although printers and scanners are available for use (bring your own thumb drive) at cost and limited to 25 copies

 All authorized Library users may be accompanied by a maximum of 2 guests.
-These guests should obtain a visitor pass with Public Safety and wear it visibly.
+These guests should obtain a visitor pass at the Library reception desk and wear it visibly.
 Authorized Library users are responsible for their guests and must ensure that all FDU policies are followed.
 Guests of authorized Library users may use circulating and non-circulating materials in the Library only.
 Printing is not permitted but copiers and scanners are available for use (bring your own thumb drive) at cost and limited to 25 copies.